Rudra-ravi/wednesday/README.md

     *   A Tkinter-based GUI application.
     *   Takes user input in natural language (e.g., "Wave the arm").
     *   Uses the Google Gemini API to translate these commands into a structured JSON list of servo motor actions (pin, angle, duration).
-    *   Communicates with the Raspberry Pi server via HTTP (using the MCP library) to send the servo commands.
+    *   Communicates with the Raspberry Pi server via HTTP using the **Model Context Protocol (MCP)** client libraries.
+Specifically, it uses MCP to discover and call the `execute_servo_commands` tool exposed by the server.
     *   Requires a `GEMINI_API_KEY` in a `.env` file within the `client` directory.

 2.  **Server (`server/`)**:
     *   A Python application designed to run on a Raspberry Pi.
     *   Requires `pigpiod` service to be running.
-    *   Exposes an MCP tool (`execute_servo_commands`) over HTTP.
-    *   Receives JSON commands from the client and controls servo motors connected to the Raspberry Pi's GPIO pins using the `pigpio` library.
+    *   Exposes an MCP tool named `execute_servo_commands` over HTTP.
+This tool accepts servo commands and uses the `pigpio` library to control servo motors connected to the Raspberry Pi's GPIO pins.
+    *   The use of MCP allows the server to define its capabilities (i.e., the servo control tool) in a standardized way that any MCP-compliant client can interact with.
     *   Currently configured for specific GPIO pins (17, 27, 22, 23, 24, 25) with some pins having angle caps.

+## What is MCP (Model Context Protocol)?

+MCP is an open protocol designed to standardize how AI models and applications (like our client) interact with external tools and services (like our Raspberry Pi server).
+Key benefits in this project include:

+*   **Standardized Tool Usage**: The server exposes its servo control functionality as an MCP "tool".
+The client can discover and call this tool using a standard MCP mechanism, rather than custom API calls.
+*   **Decoupling**: The client doesn't need to know the fine-grained details of how the server implements servo control.
+It only needs to understand the MCP tool's interface (name, arguments, expected output).
+*   **Interoperability (Potential)**: While this project uses a custom client and server, MCP aims to allow different AI agents and tools to work together more easily.

+In this project, the `mcp` Python library (specifically `mcp[cli]`) is used on both the client and server to implement this protocol.

 ## Setup